Dern wins supporting actress Oscar for ‘Marriage Story’

 “I am really lucky at moments like this to have been raised by actors and to have been acting since I was 11,” and to know how uncertain the industry can be, she said.
 “You stay detached, and you enjoy the gift of working with people you love and … remembering what it’s really about.”

-But there’s something to be said for the “other fun staff that’s dreamy and lovely,” she added.
+But there’s something to be said for the “other fun stuff that’s dreamy and lovely,” she added.